Scotland's forgotten cat; fewer than 100 remain...

 On this website you can learn more about Scottish wildcats, what they are, where they come from, the latest news and the history of the conservation effort; learn about the issues and please help spread the word; the survival of these amazing animals is in our hands.

 Lots happening lately, and tricky to keep up with.
-SNH have announced that 6 months of research across six areas of the Highlands revealed no wildcats, leading to them naming those six areas priorities for wildcat conservation.
+At the end of 2014 SNH announced that 6 months of research across six areas of the Highlands revealed no wildcats, leading to them naming those six areas priorities for wildcat conservation.
 Much of this research was based on a genetics test from RZSS.
-RZSS have been criticised for knowingly breeding and marketing fake, hybridised, wildcats as the real thing only to neuter them a short while later, and defended their actions based on the same genetics test.
+RZSS have been criticised for knowingly breeding and marketing hybridised wildcats as the real thing only to neuter them a short while later, and defended their actions based on the same genetics test.

-Now, we have a scientist coming forward from the SNH Action Plan stating; "How can they designate an area for wildcat preservation that doesn't actually have traces of any wildcats?
+A scientist came forward from the SNH Action Plan stating; "How can they designate an area for wildcat preservation that doesn't actually have traces of any wildcats?
 How can they claim it is a national survey when vast tracts of the western Highlands were not included?
 SNH are hiding behind genetics tests which I believe not to be valid as they are based on a small population of European wildcats in Switzerland and none are from pure Scottish wildcats.
 They have knowingly been breeding a lot of hybrids and then neutering them."

 23/11/2014 Guardian/Observer 'Why the Scottish wildcat is threatened by its saviour'